 You can set apps, such as Mail, to fetch data wirelessly at specific intervals.
 The more frequently your device fetches email or other data, the faster data is consumed.

-- To fetch new data manually, from the Home screen choose Settings > Mail, Contacts, Calendars > Fetch New Data and tap to turn off Push, and then tap Manually.
+- To fetch new data manually, go to the Home screen and choose Settings > Mail, Contacts, Calendars > Fetch New Data.
+Tap to turn off Push, then tap Manually.

 - To increase the fetch interval, choose Settings > Mail, Contacts, Calendars > Fetch New Data and tap Hourly.

-Note: This is a global setting; it applies to all applications that do not support push services.
+Note: This is a global setting; it applies to all apps that don't support push services.